 Set up a start date and schedule.
 Many people find Mondays the best time to start as weekends are typically when there is more downtime and thus are often the most difficult times to start.
 This way, you will already be five days into digital detox by the time the weekend comes around.

 Perform a complete clean sweep of your child’s room.
-Remove all electronics with the exception of possibly a radio.
+Remove all electronics except for possibly a radio.

 TV time.
 Although we recommend that TV viewing be included in the digital detox, if you feel that this would be best, we suggest that TV time be limited to family viewing only with a maximum of one hour per day.

-Obtain toys, games, and activities to fill in the void of not having screen-time.
+Obtain toys, games, and activities to fill in the void of not having screen time.
 Ensure that you are giving your child more access to games and activities.
 On the other hand, don’t worry about filling every minute of his/her time with these activities.
 It is okay for a child to be bored as this promotes creativity, a diminishing quality in many media-addicted children.

 Increase connection with friends and family members.
 Remember that increased connection with family members and parents during detox is extremely important.
 I strongly recommend fun one-on-one time with your child each day.
-Kersting (2016) noted that studies have shown that children who regularly eat dinner together with their families evidence significantly less at-risk behavior, are less likely to develop mental health problems and disorders and are much more likely to do better in school.
-Please ensure that the TV is off and no one in the household brings any media to the table.
-Finally, never let your child eat alone in his/her room.
+Kersting (2016) noted that studies have shown that children who regularly eat dinner together with their families exhibit significantly less at-risk behavior, are less likely to develop mental health problems and disorders and are much more likely to do better in school.
+Please ensure the TV is off, and no one in the household brings any media to the table.
+Finally, never let your child eat alone in their room.
 Eating should be a social event.

 Have your child surrender his/her cell phone during digital detox.
 This will be the hardest thing for many teens.
 If having access to a phone is absolutely necessary, possibly for safety reasons, purchase a phone that has no access to the Internet and is not capable of texting.
 A second alternative is to disable texting and Internet functions on their smartphone, but this is much less desirable.